Sterigmatocystin: Natural occurrence

 The occurrence of sterigmatocystin in raw materials and foods has not been reported often.
 The instances reported have usually been on mouldy, or poor quality materials such as wheat, maize, animal feed, hard cheese, pecan nuts and green coffee beans.
 While this lack of information may be due to deficiencies in the analytical methods, where surveys of good quality products have been carried out with reliable methodology, sterigmatocystin has rarely if ever been found.
 However, further assurance is required before sterigmatocystin can finally be dismissed as a risk because A. versicolor has been isolated frequently from cereals, grain products, fruits and marmalade, dried meat products and grapefruit juice.
 Relatively high levels of sterigmatocystin have been formed in bread, cured ham and salami after inoculation with A. versicolor.
 More than in food, sterigmatocystin is frequently found in water-damaged buildings.

 Sampling and analysis

 Methods for extraction of sterigmatocystin have been commonly based on a mixture of acetonitrile and 4% aqueous potassium chloride.
 Methods for detection using TLC are not very sensitive having a limit of detection in the range 20-50 microgrammes/kg.
 TLC plates must be sprayed with aluminium chloride and heated.
 Analytical methods for the determination of sterigmatocystin have been reported using HPLC but again these are not very sensitive because of lack of UV absorbance or fluorescence, although a post column reaction with aluminium chloride has been used to increase sensitivity.
-More recently, methods using HPLC linked with atmospheric pressure ionisation mass spectrometric detection have been developed for foods such as cheese, bread and corn products.
+Methods using HPLC linked with atmospheric pressure ionisation mass spectrometric detection have been developed for foods such as cheese, bread and corn products.